Touhma/DSP_Galactic_Scale/DSP_Plugins.GalacticScale/README.md

 ﻿# DSP GalacticScale Mod

+After a looooong week ... here it is. the 1.3.0 !
+Thanks everyone for your patience !

+This release should help a lot and we hope that we can get our first playthrought on this version without breaking bugs.

+PS : Delete your config I broke a lot of stuff in i. the wiki should help :smile:

+[BETA] 1.3.0 :  Go to the discord for the changelogs , help and instructions about the mod :)

+/!\ READ THIS

 # Discord for Galactic Scale's team work
 https://discord.gg/NbpBn6gM6d --> It will not replace the modding discord community.
 But at least it will be easier to talk about the mod and ask me directly questions :)

 #Patch notes & releases :
 You can find all the releases and the patch notes here : https://github.com/Touhma/DSP_Plugins/releases

 #Bug report :
 Go on the discord or post a ticket here : https://github.com/Touhma/DSP_Plugins/issues